 Now, here's what happened, though.

-Even though the resolution for the declaration of independence was already adopted, there is a lot of hesitation when it came to applying their signatures to the document.
+Even though the resolution for the Declaration of Independence was already adopted, there is a lot of hesitation when it came to applying their signatures to the document.

 So John Witherspoon from New Jersey realized that the House was wavering.

-And he knew, well, you know what, we got to make this happen.
+We got to make this happen.

-This there can be no wavering, there can be no hesitation.
+There can be no hesitation.

-This is absolutely got to happen.
+This has absolutely got to happen.

 So he made this passionate speech.